-Brownells/NRA Outstanding Achievement Youth Award.
-The Brownells/NRA Outstanding Achievement Youth Award recognizes juniors and young adults who take an active part in the shooting sports through individual participation and educational pursuits.
+NRA Outstanding Achievement Youth Award Presented by Brownell's.
+The NRA

+Outstanding Achievement Youth Award Presented by Brownells recognizes juniors and young adults who take an active part in the shooting sports through individual participation and educational pursuits.
 By meeting the requirements to be eligible for the award, youth gain a greater sense of responsibility and an appreciation for the variety of shooting sports opportunities available.
-For more information, go to http://youth.nra.org/outstanding-achievement-youth-award.aspx
+Once a participant meets the requirements, he or she will receive the official NRA Youth Award certificate and medal recognizing the accomplishment and will also be eligible for our National prizes.
+Thanks to Brownell's contribution, our national award winners will receive: \$5,000 for 1st place, \$3,000 for 2nd place and \$2,000 for 3rd place.
+For more information go to: https://awards.nra.org/awards/brownellsnra-outstanding-achievement-youth-award/.